Ever had trouble finding Japanese recipes that were easy to make?

 - Dip the pork into the egg to coat.

-- Coat the pork well with panko breadcrumbs in order to prepare it for sauteing.
+- Coat the pork well with panko breadcrumbs in order to prepare it for frying.

-- Slowly drop each pork chop into the hot oil in the skillet and saute it for 5 – 6 minutes on each side until they become golden brown.
+- Slowly drop each pork chop into the hot oil in the skillet and saute them for 5 – 6 minutes on each side until they become golden brown.

-- Prepare a large plate and put some paper towels on top of it, then place the fried pork chops over it to drain the oil off of the meat.
+- Prepare a large plate and put some paper towels on top of it.
+Then place the fried pork chops over them to drain the oil off of the meat.

-- This time slice the tonkatsu into tiny bits.
+- Now slice the tonkatsu (the fried pork chops) into tiny bits.

-- Get another frying pan and pour the dashi in it, then cook over medium heat.
+- Get another frying pan, pour the dashi in, then cook over medium heat.

 - Then add 1 serving of tonkatsu pieces to the dashi soup mix in the skillet and simmer again for 1 – 3 minutes.

-- Wait until the dashi soup boils, then pour the beaten egg that you’ve set aside earlier over the tonkatsu and onion.
+- Wait until the dashi soup boils, then pour the beaten egg that you’ve set aside earlier over the tonkatsu (here’s how to make it SUPER crispy!) and onion.

 - Put 1 tonkatsu on top of a large rice bowl with steamed rice and serve.